 The federal government has the power to impose penalties against NKU for our submissions of Forms 1098-T without a student’s correct SSN, ITIN, or ATIN.
 If any such penalties do get asserted against NKU, we reserve the right to bill any student for their allocable portion of those penalties, if the student chose not to provide that information upon application to NKU.

-Electronically, students may download and print off copies of their 1098-T form online via their myNKU account under the Biller Direct tab.
-Students who do not wish to receive their 1098-T form electronically may opt out and receive a paper copy by calling Student Account Services at 859-572-5204.
+Tax Form 1098-T is delivered electronically and will be available for viewing and printing by January 31st.
+Students may then download and print off copies of their 1098-T form online via their myNKU account under the Biller Direct tab.
+Students who do not wish to receive their 1098-T form electronically may opt out and receive a paper copy.
+Click here for more 1098-T information.

 Not necessarily.
 Receipt of a 1098-T does not constitute a statement or guarantee about a student’s eligibility to claim a tuition tax credit.